awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 How will you explain that CP-SPOT has only 1 task and CP-OD has 3 tasks?

-Out of 4 tasks in the ECS service, CP-OD will have 2 in accordance with base=2 and remaining 2 (4-2) will be split with 1 on CP-OD and 1 on CP-SPOT.
+Out of 4 tasks in the ECS service, CP-OD will have 2 due to base=2 and remaining 2 (4-2) splits with 1 on CP-OD and 1 on CP-SPOT.

 Then what would be the new values of CapacityProviderReservation for CP-SPOT and CP-OD because of the scale-in event?